Check if a change affects your Universal Credit

 If you start full-time education you'll stop getting Universal Credit unless at least one of these exceptions applies:

-• you get Attendance Allowance, Disability Living Allowance, Personal Independence Payment, Adult Disability Payment or Child Disability Payment - and the DWP have said you have 'limited capability for work'
+you get Attendance Allowance, Disability Living Allowance, Personal Independence Payment, Adult Disability Payment, Child Disability Payment or Pension Age Disability Payment - and the DWP have said you have 'limited capability for work'

 Not having parental support means your parents have died or you can't live with them.
 For example, you wouldn't have parental support if your relationship has broken down or living with them would put your health at risk.